 Where you live plays a big part in your experience of university, and at Kingston we want to help you find the right place.

-Whether you're applying for a place in university halls or want to live independently, the University's Accommodation Team in the Student Life Centre is available to help both before and after you arrive here.
+Whether you're applying for a place in Kingston University halls or want to live independently, the University's Accommodation team is available to help both before and after you arrive here.
 We also have plenty of advice if you'd rather commute from your current home.

 - What's it like living in a halls of residence?